 Command BuildListRstra, will consider a reduction of a global Range entry by generating new points based on the parameter variations.
-The syntax is the same, RunOpt=fe2xf('BuildListRA and stra is a strategy token to define chosen design points.
-This is based on fe_range BuildR functionality.
-Amongst all the generated design points (1+the number of varying parameters) only the ones with a variation on elastic matrices (types 2, 20 1, 5, see are kept.
-Command option -Firsttyp will add to the end of the list a series of first order corrections for the provided matrix types in ty.
+The syntax is the same, RunOpt=fe2xf('BuildListRM and stra is a strategy token to define chosen design points.
+This is based on fe\range BuildR functionality.
+Command option -given forces the use of the provided Range for the list.
+Command option -flip will flip the design points list.
+As for some procedures the list first point defines the mass and stiffness used for normalization this can have an impact on the reduction basis.

+Among all the generated design points (1+the number of varying parameters) only the ones with a variation on elastic matrices (types 2, 20 1, 5, see mattyp are kept.
+Command option allp forces to keep all design points is implicit variations are present.

+Command option -First typ will add to the end of the list a series of first order corrections for the provided matrix types in ty.